Summer School

 Jan Obdrzalek

-This practical session will demonstrate how attention-based pipelines can generate interpretable heatmaps that highlight the image regions driving model decisions in a way that pathologists can meaningfully understand.
-We will also show how artifacts, occlusions and poor-quality images can distort these explanations, and how quality control can help restore trustworthy outputs.
+This practical session will demonstrate how attention-based pipelines can generate interpretable visual heatmaps that highlight the image regions driving model decisions in a way that pathologists can meaningfully understand.
+We will examine XAI techniques such as occlusion or attention-like maps, such as Grad-CAM, their use and limitations.
+All the techniques will be also applied at the WSI-level.
+[Attendees are expected to have access to Google Colab for this session.
+Chromium-based browser (e.g. Google Chrome) is recommended; in particular, Safari is not supported.]
 [Attendees are expected to have Python and Jupyter Notebooks installed or access to Google Colab for this session.]

 This practical session will focus on groups defined during the first day and target model training for distinct computational problems, providing appropriate material in advance.
 The exact problems to be addressed will be decided after the conclusion of the attendees’ registration and according to their background.